cambridge-cares/TheWorldAvatar/Agents/TrafficRoutingAgent/KingsLynn_vis/README.md

 ## Creating the Visualisation
 This document marks down the steps taken to create flood router, isochrone under flooding and transport network criticality analysis.

 After copying all relevant config and data files to their relevant directories with in the Stacks folder, spin up the stack-manager with `kingslynn` as the `<STACK-NAME>` by running `./stack.sh start kingslynn`.
 Ensure that 'visualisation' is included as a service by using the `kingslynn` manager config file.
+Understanding of the stack-manager and stack-data-uploader are assumed here.

+NB this viz employs a somewhat hacky method of table post processing which requires having an `empty` data subdirectory.
+This can be seen in the inputs tree.
 ### DTVF Prerequisite
 A valid Mapbox API token must be provided in your [index.html] file.